NatWeiss/RapidGame/README.md

 	rapidgame prebuild

-It takes awhile but it's worth every second.

 When the command is finished, you'll have a directory (`~/Library/Developer/RapidGame` on Macs) with include files, java files, make files, Javascript bindings and prebuilt static libraries for iOS, Mac and Android in Debug and Release mode for all available architectures.
-When you create Cocos2D JS projects with the `rapidgame` tool, it symlinks to this directory, making game project directories lightweight.

 Create Your Own Templates